saghosh/root-short-exercise/_episodes/08-analysis-physics.md

 ---
-title: "Introduction to DELPHES"
+title: "Get DELPHES"
 questions:
-- "How to install and run DELPHES ?"
+- "How to install  DELPHES ?"
 ---

 ## DELPHES